Eastern Ontario Junior Hockey League: History

 The league consists of two divisions, the Martin Division and Richardson Division.
 The league offers a 52-game balanced schedule where everyone plays everyone at least once.
 The two Divisional Playoff champions battle for the Barkley Cup every April.

 In March 2017, the Pembroke Lumber Kings (CCHL) announced the purchase of the Prescott Flyers as their CCHL2 affiliate and relocating the team to Cobden and calling them the Whitewater Kings.
 Also in March, the Carleton Place Canadians (CCHL) announced the purchase of the Clarence Beavers and relocated them to Carleton Place, naming them the Carleton Place Junior Canadians.
 The Rockland Nationals of the National Capital Junior Hockey League will relocate to Clarence to fill in for the departed Beavers.
 The Metcalfe Jets will move to the National Capital Junior Hockey League and in return the Embrun Panthers will move up to the CCHL2.

 After half a decade as the CCHL2, the league returned to its previous name (EOJHL) ahead of the 2022-23 season.

 During the 2023 off-season the Whitewater Kings and Brockville Tikis requested a leave of absence.
 The 2024 off-season had the Alexandria Glens and Char-Lan Rebels merge and re-brand as the Glengarry Brigade.
-The Brockville Tikis rebranded as the Brockville Bulldogs and announced its return in the 2025–26 EOJHL season, but was expelled from the league before the season began.
+The Brockville Tikis rebranded as the Brockville Bulldogs and announced its return in the 2025–26 EOJHL season, but was expelled from the league before the season began..
+However, the league announced the return of Brockville to the league for the 2026-27 season under the Tikis name.